"The hardest thing is still to calm myself down when my

 1. If necessary, intervene to move a child out of danger.
 And, of course, tend to anyone who is crying or hurt.
 But don't open your mouth to the child you want to scream at.
 Whatever comes out will make you sorry later.
 Bite your tongue.
 Just focus on making sure everyone is safe.

 2. There is no emergency.
 This is the critical moment; your body has been hijacked by fight or flight hormones and part of you thinks it's an emergency.
 You feel an urgent need to act; probably by clobbering your child.
-Repeat after me: THERE IS NO EMERGENCY.
+Repeat after me: IT'S NOT AN EMERGENCY.

 Maybe you're wondering how your child will learn not to do such things if you stay calm.
 Research shows that when we get upset, our kids get more upset -- and the learning functions of their brains shut down.
 Kids learn best through a limit given empathically so that it lessens their upset, followed by a problem-solving discussion once they calm down.
 By comparison, when we act like it's an emergency, our child spins further out of control.

 4. Do whatever calms you and defuses your anger.
-Breathe deeply at least ten times.
-Shake the tension out through your fingers.
+Breathe deeply at least ten times to turn off your body's alarm response.
+Shake the tension out through your hands.
 Splash water on your face.
 Look in the mirror and reassure yourself: "I'm a good parent.
 This will be ok.
 Whatever happens, I can handle it."

 6. Once you're calm, move back to your child and set whatever limit you need to as empathically as you can.
 You're role modeling for your child how to regulate emotions.
-Hopefully, you're feeling calm and kind enough now to help your child express whatever emotions led to her outburst, so you can help her with those feelings and move beyond them.
+Hopefully, you're feeling calm and kind enough now to help your child express whatever emotions led to her outburst, so she can move beyond them.
 But if you're still too upset, just say "I'm still upset about what happened.
 I know you were upset too, but you know it's not okay to behave like that.
 We'll talk about this in a while, once we're both calmer."

-The disadvantage to waiting is that you haven't helped her with her feelings now while she's in touch with them, and they're still driving her behavior.
+The disadvantage to waiting is that you aren't helping her with her feelings now, while she's in touch with them, and they'll still be driving her behavior.
 On the other hand, if you're still angry, you can't really be kind to your child, and anything you say will make things worse.
-So wait to do the hard work of connecting until you can actually connect without attacking.
+So wait to do the hard work of connecting until you can empathize instead of attack.

 7. When everyone’s calm, talk with him about what happened.
-Your first goal is to surface the emotions that led to the behavior, so you can help your child to process them and manage them.
-That way they won't drive more bad behavior in the future.
-The key to this is empathy for your child's feelings.
+Your first goal is create safety, so your child can process the emotions that led to the behavior and move past them.
+That way those challenging feelings won't drive more bad behavior in the future.
+The key to this is for you to actually feel compassion and empathy for your child's perspective.
 Remember, actions must be limited but all feelings are allowed: "You hit your brother...you must have been very angry.....you get mad at your brother a lot....it's hard to share me, I know....sometimes you wish you didn't have a brother.....everyone feels that way sometimes....you know that I could never love anyone more than you.....you have a special place in my heart just for you...."

 9. Prevention is the best medicine.
 If your cup isn't full, you're at the mercy of your triggers.
 One little push from your three year old, and you've slipped from the high road of parenting to the low road.
 You can only give what you have inside, so keep your cup full.
 Talk with a trusted friend about the trials of parenting.
 Turn off the computer and go to bed early.
 Make daily opportunities to laugh with your children.
 Try to just stop and really enjoy your child, even with all the chaos and mess.